As we continue to face winter head on, it’s inevitable that heating-related expenses are on the mind of many homeowners.

 If your heating or maintenance bills are out of control, these rebates will certainly be of interest.

-“Homeowners will be able to apply for rebates up to $5500 when installing a new high efficiency HVAC system.”
+“Homeowners can apply for rebates up to $5500 when installing a new high efficiency HVAC system.”
 Saunders explains.

 The rebates are primarily geared towards the installation of a heat pump, which is an air conditioning unit that is capable of both heating and cooling.
 Heat pumps use electricity, but are much more energy efficient as compared to other heat sources.